-We are passionate about the growing and developing the next generation of world-class hospitality professionals and are delighted to be the first Cornish Hotel to have achieved our Springboard INSPIRE accreditation – the Hospitality Industry’s Quality Assurance for Work Experience.
-A few words from our Training and Development Manager:
+We are passionate about the growing and developing the next generation of world-class hospitality professionals and are delighted to be the first Cornish hotel to have achieved our Springboard inspire accreditation – the Hospitality Industry’s Quality Assurance for work experience.

 Could a work placement be the start of your career in hospitality?
 Email firstname.lastname@example.org to find out more.